 The prepared environment is something that we focus on a lot as parents and educators.
 We try to ensure that we are providing suitable surroundings for our children to learn and grow in independence, in accordance with their constantly evolving developmental needs and interests.

 Some Montessori learning environments designate separate spaces as wash areas for their preschoolers, while others focus on making child-friendly adaptations to what is already existing.
 We found it preferable to adapt what was already a pretty open and accessible space for our almost three-year-old who likes to work with water.

 Our daughter is just tall enough to reach the light switches now as she enter the bathroom, so we keep this awesome Little Partners step stool at the sink for her to use as needed.
 It is adjustable, attractive, durable, sturdy, and holds up to 250 lbs. so it can be used around the home by vertically challenged adults, like me, as well.
 It is also the only stool I found during my comparison shopping that has a lip on three sides.
 This is helpful for when our daughter is really focused on her work at the sink and not so much where her feet are on the stool.
-Little Partners is a great company for step stools, easels, and learning towers.
-We have all three and they provide, in my opinion, the highest quality products on the market.

 Our daughter is able to reach and operate the sink's faucet independently using a faucet extender that is BPA, PVC, and phthalate free.
 She really likes animals so the duck handle entices her to use the faucet independently.
 We also provide hand towels and soap on bamboo trays since they are second nature to Montessori kids.

 A few additional items around our bathroom that our daughter uses and that make this space friendly to self-sufficient preschoolers: low-hanging hooks for bath towel/robe, Babybjorn potty chair, a few books, child's wooden brush, and non-skid mats for getting in and out of the tub independently.